The Human Centipede (First Sequence): Plot

-Eventually Katsuro needs to defecate.
+Eventually, Katsuro needs to defecate.
 He does so after apologizing to the girls, after which Lindsay is forced to swallow his excrement.
 Heiter becomes irritated after being kept awake at night by the caged centipede and threatens Katsuro (who, as the front part of the centipede, has his mouth free and is still able to speak) with the removal of his vocal cords.
-When the centipede attempts to escape while Heiter is swimming, all three segments are punished by getting beaten with the crop.
-During a checkup, Heiter is displeased with the realization that Lindsay is constipated.
+When the centipede attempts to escape while Heiter is swimming, all three segments are punished by being beaten with the crop.
+During a checkup, Heiter is displeased to learn that Lindsay is constipated.
 He proposes to use laxatives on Lindsay, but discovers that Jenny is dying from sepsis.

-Two detectives named Kranz and Voller visit the house to investigate the disappearance of the three tourists.
+Two detectives, Kranz and Voller, visit the house to investigate the disappearance of the three tourists as well as the trucker.
 Heiter is inspired to add them as replacements for Jenny in a new four-segment centipede.
 He offers the detectives more spiked water, causing them to become suspicious and obtain a search warrant for his home.
 After the detectives leave, the victims attempt to escape, and Katsuro attacks Heiter.
-He injures him but their attempt to escape fails.
+He injures him, but their attempt to escape fails.
 Katsuro confesses to Heiter that he deserves his fate because he treated his family poorly, then takes his own life by slitting his throat with a glass shard.

 Upon returning to Heiter's home, the detectives conduct separate searches as Heiter, injured, hides near his swimming pool.
 Kranz finds the ward containing Heiter's victims.
-Voller begins to feel ill from the earlier drugging and Heiter stabs him with a scalpel that he pulled from his foot during Katsuro's attack, killing him.
-Heiter takes Voller's sidearm and when Kranz enters, Heiter shoots him.
-Kranz responds by fatally shooting Heiter in the head before succumbing to his wounds.
+Voller begins to feel ill from the earlier drugging, and Heiter stabs him with a scalpel that he pulled from his foot during Katsuro's attack, killing him.
+Heiter takes Voller's sidearm and shoots Kranz when he enters.
+Kranz fatally shoots Heiter in the head before succumbing to his wounds.

 Back in the house, Jenny and Lindsay hold hands as Jenny dies from her infection.
 Lindsay sobs as she is left alone in the house, trapped between her deceased fellow captives.